Vis4Sense/student-projects/2025-summer/Ashley Beebakee/notes_of_development.md

   <li>Column borders can be hidden if entire stColumn class name is set as an exception (Note: a small change in the configuration of a widget alters its class name).</li>
   <li>Removed r/Altcoin subreddit due to "inactivity".</li>
   <li>Integrated merge_datasets() into logic.</li>
+  <li>Added selection for Time Series dataset from the 'Data' folder.</li>
 </ul>

 ## scraping.py